kubestellar/kubestellar/docs/content/direct/pr-signoff.md

     ```shell
     clip < ~/.ssh/id_ed25519.pub
     ```
+    _Note: in a WSL terminal/command line interface, the above command will probably trigger an error.
+Try "clip.exe" instead of "clip" to access the Windows clipboard:_

+    ```shell
+    clip.exe < ~/.ssh/id_ed25519.pub
+    ```

 4. After copying or saving your SSH key, navigate to **Settings** in your Github.
 5. Navigate to the **SSH and GPG keys** page under the Access section in the sidebar.